top of page

 5. Something you can pitch to mix up the JB Weld with.
 I ate a Pop Sickle so I could use the stick 😋

-6. And some cleaners that will flash off quickly, like Throttle Body or other Metal surface cleaners, remove any oils you spray on to clean up the metal surfaces before painting.
+6. Some cleaners that will flash off quickly, like Throttle Body or other Metal surface cleaners, remove any oils you spray on to clean up the metal surfaces before painting.

 7. A couple of clean rags